fenago/katacoda-scenarios/openshift-quotas-limits/steps/2/text.md

 `NotBestEffort` | *Applies to all pods running without BestEffort quality of service.*
 `Terminating` | *Applies to all pods deployed by jobs with spec.activeDeadlineSeconds >= 0, which means, for example, build pods that get deployed during S2I builds.*
 `NotTerminating` | *Applies to all pods deployed by jobs with spec.activeDeadlineSeconds is nil, which means the usual pods with applications.*

-Now, let's see how to create quotas for a project.
-Like any other resource, they can be created through an API, but you can also use CLI, which is what we are going to do.
-Let's switch back to system:admin user since managing quotas requires admin privileges:

-`oc login -u system:admin`{{execute}}

 Then we will be able to create our first quota: